bahrus/xtal-pattern/README.md

 \<xtal-pattern\> is a dependency free web component that allows you to define a (typically) Polymer based web component using an html file, without the help of HTML Imports.
 As such, it won't be very effective at importing other resources based on relative paths.

-# Pure HTML web component
+# Pure markup web component (no custom class definition)

 Step 1: